 3. Transfer to Reserves

-The Company has transfered an amount of Rs.
-385.04 lakhs to General Reserve.
+The Company has transferred an amount of ' 647.84 Lakhs to the General Reserveduring the year under review.

 During the year under review the Company has not accepted deposits from the publicfalling within the ambit of Section 73 of the Companies Act 2013 and the Rules framedthereunder.